FC Porto

-Futebol Clube do Porto, MHIH, OM (/pt/), commonly known as FC Porto or simply Porto, is a Portuguese professional sports club based in Porto.
+Futebol Clube do Porto, MHIH, OM (/pt/), commonly known as FC Porto, or simply Porto, is a Portuguese professional sports club based in Porto.
 It is best known for the professional football team playing in the Primeira Liga, the top flight of Portuguese football.

 Founded on 28 September 1893, (Note: Until 1988, after Pinto da Costa became president of the club in 1982, Porto had celebrated their anniversary on 2 August 1906, and their original founder had been José Monteiro da Costa.)
-Porto is one of the "Big Three" (Portuguese: Os Três Grandes) teams in Portugal – together with Lisbon-based rivals Benfica and Sporting CP, that have appeared in every season of the Primeira Liga since its establishment in 1934.
-They are nicknamed dragões (Dragons), for the mythical creature atop the club's crest, and Azuis e brancos (Blue-and-whites), for the shirt colours.
+Porto is one of the "Big Three" clubs in Portugal that have never been relegated from Primeira Liga, along with Lisbon-based rivals Benfica and Sporting CP.
+FC Porto are nicknamed dragões (Dragons), for the mythical creature atop the club's crest, and Azuis e brancos (Blue-and-whites), for the shirt colours.
 Those colours are in stripes with blue shorts.
 The club supporters are called portistas.
 Since 2003, Porto have played their home matches at the Estádio do Dragão, which replaced the previous 51-year-old ground, the Estádio das Antas.

-Porto is the second most decorated club in Portuguese football, with 86 major trophies.
-Domestically, these comprise 30 Portuguese league titles (five of which won consecutively between 1994–95 and 1998–99, a Portuguese football record), 20 Taça de Portugal, 4 Campeonato de Portugal, 1 Taça da Liga and a record 24 Supertaça Cândido de Oliveira.
+With a total of 88 major trophies, Porto is the most successful club in Portuguese football.
+Domestically, these include 31 Portuguese league titles (five of which won consecutively between 1994–95 and 1998–99, a Portuguese football record), 20 Taça de Portugal, 4 Campeonato de Portugal, 1 Taça da Liga and a record 25 Supertaça Cândido de Oliveira.
 Porto is one of two teams to have won the league title without defeats, in the 2010–11 and 2012–13 seasons.
 In the former, Porto achieved the largest-ever difference of points between champion and runner-up in a three-points-per-win system (21 points), on their way to a second quadruple.

 In international competitions, Porto is the most decorated Portuguese team, with seven trophies.
 They won the European Cup/UEFA Champions League in 1987 and 2004, the UEFA Cup/Europa League in 2003 and 2011, the UEFA Super Cup in 1987, and the Intercontinental Cup in 1987 and 2004.
 In addition, they were runners-up in the 1983–84 European Cup Winners' Cup, plus the 2003, 2004 and 2011 editions of the UEFA Super Cup.
 Porto is the only Portuguese club to have won the UEFA Cup/Europa League, the UEFA Super Cup, the Intercontinental Cup, and to have achieved a continental treble of domestic league, domestic cup and European titles (2002–03 and 2010–11).
-Porto have the third-most appearances in the UEFA Champions League group stage (23), behind Barcelona and Real Madrid (24).
-In UEFA, Porto ranks 9th in the all-time club ranking and also ranked 20th in the club coefficient rankings at the end of the 2022–23 season.
+The club has the fourth-most appearances in the UEFA Champions League group/league stage (27), behind Barcelona (30), Real Madrid (30) and Bayern Munich (29), ranking 9th in the all-time club ranking of the competition.
+At the end of the 2024–25 season, they ranked 18th in the UEFA club coefficient ranking.